Construction calculators

 How many studs do I need for a wall?

-What is the difference between 16 inch and 24 inch on-center spacing?
+What is the difference between 16" OC and 24" OC spacing?

-What is blocking and when should I add it?
+What is blocking and do I need it?

 Why do corners need extra studs?